 Welcome to the tabx documentation.
 Select a topic from the menu to the left.

-Registration on Tabx is free for a limited, lifetime license.
-If your projects are smaller than 1000 respondents per project and 200 variables (fields) per project, then you can use Tabx commercially, for free.
-Browse to Tabx Registration to grab yourself a license.
+Registration on Tabx is free for a trial period of one month.
+If your trial projects are smaller than 1000 respondents per project and 200 variables (fields) per project, then you can upload to Tabx and trial Tabx usng your own project.
+Browse to Tabx Registration to grab yourself a trial license.

 After you've registered and verified your email address, the next thing you'll want to do is upload a dataset.
 In Tabx, we call these datasets "Projects".
 Tabx accepts native SPSS .sav files, but if your data is for some reason in another format, we provide a handy excel template file you can paste that data and meta-data into.
 See Importing Survey Data into Tabx for more information.